Antenna types: Broadbanded composite antenna

 Log-periodic dipole arrays are broadband because they are made from multiple dipoles share a common feedpoint, and so warrant mention in this section, but are fully outlined in the subsection on endfire arrays, below.
 Log periodic antennas are made with an aligned series of gradually shorter dipoles for directionality.
-As a consequence, the antenna hence transmits well (with varying gain) for the range of frequencies between the resonant frequency of its longest dipole in the back, through to the higher resonant frequency of its shortest dipole, in the front.
+As a consequence, the antenna transmits well (with varying gain) for the range of frequencies between the resonant frequency of its longest dipole in the back, through to the higher resonant frequency of its shortest dipole, in the front.
 The effective transmit frequencies have a broader range than the frequencies for which the dipole array is usefully directional.

 Array antenna

 Array antennas are composites of multiple simple antennas, either linear, or loops, or combinations of each.
 The multiple parallel-aligned simple antennas work together as a single compound antenna.
 The constituent simple antennas can be dipoles, monopoles, or loops, or mixed loops and dipoles.
 There are three or four types, called broadside arrays, endfire arrays, and parasitic arrays, among others.